Yossi/outline-tg-bot/README.md

 As a bot admin you have some commands that only you can run:
 `/data` - Show all the stored data for the chat where you sent the command from.
 `/data clear <key>` - delete all the data in `<key>`.
-If the bot throws an exception it will send it to you in a pm.
+If the bot throws an exception it will send it to you in a private message.
 The bot will spit out log messages at the info level when messages come in or out.
 It does not attempt to permanently save these logs anywhere.
 Data stored by the bot (like the list of domains to bypass) lives in `data/bot.persist`.